 Leasehold means that as a property owner you will own the property for a certain length of time, the period of time is referred to as the ‘tenure’.
 A lease gives you the right to occupy the property for the full length of the lease – new build properties are usually sold with long leases of over 100 years and in some cases initially leases are 999 years long.

-In real estate the term leverage is referring to using money borrowed from a lender to buy a property.
+In real estate, the term leverage is referring to using money borrowed from a lender to buy a property.
 Taking a mortgage to buy an investment is leveraging your cash input.
-Leveraging can be an excellent tool for investors to increase their profits and grow their portfolio.
+Leveraging can be an excellent tool for investors to increase their profits and grow their portfolios.

 Limited Company (LC)